CONTAINER VEGETABLE GARDENING

 FEW CONTAINER GARDENING TIPS

-Potatoes need large containers, carrots need deep-rooted ones, cucumbers, tomatoes will go well with any wide-mouthed containers.
+Potatoes need large containers, carrots need deep-rooted ones, and cucumbers and tomatoes will go well with any wide-mouthed containers.

-Choose containers with good drainage, else you can drill holes yourself too in the containers.
+Choose containers with good drainage, or else you can drill holes yourself too in the containers.

 Growing vegetables is like actually farming so very good water drainage is required.

-You cannot grow vegetables in partial shade or on a window sill like indoor herb gardens which propagates in partial shades too.
+You cannot grow vegetables in partial shade or on a window sill like indoor herb gardens which propagate in partial shades too.

 Too much intense sunlight could be harmful too.
 So, on hot summer days, your vegetable containers will prefer some shades too.